jgstew/bigfix-content/dashboards/README.md

 **How are they different than a Custom Web Report?**

 - They are all basically the exact same thing.
+- Any Custom Web Report could be a Dashboard or Wizard
+- Any Dashboard or Wizard that primarily uses reports could be a Custom Web Report.
-The main difference is that a Wizard is expected to have multiple "Pages" and "Steps" that are separate HTML documents internally.
+- The main difference is that a Wizard is expected to have multiple "Pages" and "Steps" that are separate HTML documents internally.
 Dashboards and Custom Web Reports are expected to be a single HTML document, but through use of JavaScript, that single HTML document could have a wizard within it, or some other method for emulating multiple "Steps", though it could also be anything else.
 - a Custom Web Report is within a WebReports context, while Dashboards & Wizards are within a slightly different BigFix Console context.
 This means there are a few things that work in one and not the other.
+Generally Dashboards & Wizards are more capable than Custom Web Reports.

 **How are all of the above different than a Client UI Dashboard?**